 After we returned home I got an e-mail from her.
 It turns out she’d known my Dad for years but hadn’t connected me with him until after the conference.
 “I now have a deeper understanding of your love of food,” she wrote me, sharing memories of my Dad’s gusto for good things.

 As a writer for The Associated Press for 40 years, Dad approached the written language with that same appetite and zest.
+He had a passion for the cadence and sense of words, crafting and polishing them lovingly before setting them gently on the page, and then reading them aloud to try them out on the ear.

 After he died, a friend asked me if the fact that my Dad was a writer had an impact on my own love for writing, and I resorted to capital letters to say it.
 HUGE, I wrote.
 Because that was my Dad in every way, a life lived in caps in a lowercase world.